Crane1195/DIYB0XX/code/README.md

  Be sure to do a button check before starting a set, to confirm you are in the right mode.

+#### To confirm you are in the right mode:
+ * Enable tap jump.
- If mod1+up makes you jump, or if mod1+down+B makes you neutral B, you are in the wrong mode.
+ * If mod1+up makes you jump, or if mod1+down+B makes you neutral B, you are in the wrong mode.
 Check both of these.

 ## Edits made for the Project M mode
  *  Tilts, firefox angles, shield drop angles (Axe method), and wavedash angles all fixed.